Save big (up to $1,875) on small business tools with our free membership, business.com+

 Other distributions

 Other distributions include money spent on activities such as retiring debt and stock buybacks.
-Debt retirement is when you settle a loan in full before it’s due.
+Debt retirement involves paying off loan balances ahead of schedule, which can reduce long-term interest costs but creates immediate cash outflows.
 These transactions often involve a lot of money, and they have a significant impact on your cash flow.

 Other payments